mgeier/insipid-sphinx-theme/doc/showcase/lists.rst

   - A second level paragraph.

-  - A second level paragraph.
+  - A second level paragraph with significantly more text in it.
+    So much text that there will be at least one line break within the paragraph.
+    This will show the difference in spacing between lines and list items.
+    Do you see a difference?
+    Or is it the same?

 * Another first level paragraph.